Supervised Multimodal Bitransformers for Classifying Images and Text: Results

 \section{Results}

 The main results can be found in Table \ref{tab:main}.
 In each case, we show mean performance over $5$ runs with random seeds together with the standard deviation.
 We compare against the results of \cite{Kiela:2018aaai} on MM-IMDB and FOOD101.
 They found that a bilinear-gated model worked best, meaning that one of the two input modalities is sigmoided and then gates over the other input bilinearly, i.e. by taking an outer product.
-Note that in our case, with $2048$-dimensional ResNet outputs and $768$-dimensional Bert outputs, bilinear gated would need a $2048\times768\times101$-dimensional output layer (approximately 158M parameters just for the classifier on top), which is not practical.
-Still, it is a useful comparison to see if we can beat it with a deeper model.
-On MM-IMDB, we also compare against Gated Multimodal Units, as introduced by \cite{Arevalo:2017mmimdb}, which are a special recurrent unit specifically designed for multimodal fusion (which similarly has one modality gate over the other).
+Note that in our case, with $2048$-dimensional ResNet outputs and $768$-dimensional Bert outputs, bilinear gated would need a $2048\times768\times101$-dimensional output layer~(approximately 158M parameters just for the classifier on top), which is not practical.

+On MM-IMDB, we also compare against Gated Multimodal Units \cite{Arevalo:2017mmimdb}, which are a special recurrent unit specifically designed for multimodal fusion (which similarly has one modality gate over the other).
+In addition, we compare to CentralNet \cite{Vielzeuf:2018eccv}, a multilayer approach for multimodal fusion that currently holds the state of the art on this dataset.
 For FOOD101, we include the original results from the paper \cite{Wang:2015food101}, which were obtained by concatenating word2vec and VGGNet features and classifying.
 For V-SNLI, we compare to the state-of-the-art Visual Bilateral Multi-Perspective Matching (V-BiMPM) model of \cite{Vu:2018vsnli}.

-We find that the multimodal bitransformer (MMBT) outperforms all other models by a significant margin.
-ConcatBert, the strongest baseline, is closest in performance.
+We find that the multimodal bitransformer (MMBT) outperforms the baselines by a significant margin.
+Late fusion, FiLMBert and ConcatBert perform similarly.
 We speculate that the cause of MMBT's improvement over ConcatBert is its ability to let information from different modalities interact at different levels, via self-attention, rather than only at the final layer.
-Part of the improvement comes from Bert's superior performance (which makes sense, given text's dominance), but even then MMBT improves over Bert by e.g.~$\sim$3\%~on MM-IMDB Macro-F1 and an impressive~$\sim$6\%~on Food101.
+Part of the improvement comes from Bert's superior performance (which makes sense, given text's dominance), but even then MMBT improves over Bert by e.g.~$\sim$3\%~on MM-IMDB Macro-F1 and an impressive~$\sim$6\%~on Food101 (i.e., an additional ~1300 examples).
 In all cases, multimodal models outperform their direct unimodal counterparts.